-4.3 Exempt from Review
+4.3 Exempt from review

-- 4.3.1 Certain kinds of research activities may be exempt from HREC review.
-These may include, but are not limited to: - 4.3.1.1 Systematic reviews using information that is available in the public domain; - 4.3.1.2 Research involving the collection or study of existing data, documents, records and/or pathological specimens that are publicly available; - 4.3.1.3 Research on commercial cell lines; - 4.3.1.4 Undergraduate educational activities (no intention to publicly present or publish See Student research: Undergraduate research projects for detailed requirements) - 4.3.1.5 Quality assurance audit (no intention to publicly present or publish) - 4.3.2 In general, exempt research does not require submission to HREC for review.
-In cases where a journal editor or funder asks for notification of ethics exemption, HREC will process the request and provide the research applicant with an exemption letter. - 4.3.3 The HREC office accepts new exempt research applications at any time, on a rolling basis.
-The application for an HREC exemption letter should include: - 4.3.3.1 Health Research Ethics Committee (HREC) Application form: Ethics Exemption (see Appendix III: HREC Application Form: Ethics exemption); - 4.3.3.2 Protocol synopsis (max 2 pages); and - 4.3.3.3 For those cases in which the HREC letter is required for publication purposes, a copy of the submitted manuscript.
+- 4.3.1 Certain types of research may be exempt from HREC review.
+These may include, but are not limited to: - 4.3.1.1 Systematic reviews using information that is available in the public domain; - 4.3.1.2 Research involving the collection or study of existing data, documents, records and/or pathological specimens that are publicly available; - 4.3.1.3 Research on commercial cell lines; - 4.3.1.4 Undergraduate educational activities (no intention to publicly present or publish See Student research: Undergraduate research projects for detailed requirements) - 4.3.1.5 Quality assurance audit (no intention to publicly present or publish). - 4.3.2 In addition, exempt research must fulfill HREC's ethical standards, such as: - 4.3.2.1 The research holds out no more than minimal risk to participation - 4.3.2.2 Selection of participant's is equitable - 4.3.2.3 If there is recording of identifiable information, there are adequate provisions to maintain the confidentiality of the data, - 4.3.2.4 If there are interactions with participants and HREC deems that there should be a consent process, the consent process will disclose: - That the activity involves research - A description of the procedures - That participation is voluntary - · Name and contact information for the researcher - 4.3.2.5 There are adequate provisions to maintain the privacy interests of participants. - 4.3.3 The HREC office accepts new exempt research applications at any time, on a rolling basis.
+The application for an HREC exemption letter should include: - 4.3.3.1 Health Research Ethics Committee (HREC) Application form: Ethics Exemption (see Appendix III: HREC Application Form: exemption); - 4.3.3.2 Protocol synopsis (max 2 pages); and - 4.3.3.3 For those cases in which the HREC letter is required for publication purposes, a copy of the submitted manuscript. - 4.3.4 The Health Research Administrator will review the submitted material and decide whether the research qualifies for exemption.
+The University of Stellenbosch HREC deems that FDA studies do not qualify for exempt review and will be reviewed under the procedures of a convened HREC meeting as discussed in point 4.6 below.